 Yet for all that, when they are in the land of their enemies, I will not cast them away, nor shall I abhor them, to utterly destroy them and break My covenant with them; for I am the Lord their God.
 But for their sake I will remember the covenant of their ancestors, whom I brought out of the land of Egypt in the sight of the nations, that I might be their God: I am the Lord.' "

-All this over how the people of God treated the land?
-Yes, though our fast paced world seems to ignore this reality.
-It places value in the here and now thinking that it won’t reap what it sows.
-In Exodus 23:10-12, God says the same:
+All this judgment because of how the people of God treated the land!
+Yes, though our fast paced world seems to ignore this command to its own destruction.
+It places value in the here and now thinking it won’t reap what it sows.
+A clear illustration of this is how our forefathers thought the invention of machines would bring more rest into our lives but instead we now see it has often just increased our greed and frenzy.
+In Exodus 23:10-12, God says much the same:

-And just to show that God keeps his word 2 Chronicles 36:15-21 records the following:
+To show that God keeps his word to punish those who don’t take His rest 2 Chronicles 36:15-21 records the following:

 Therefore He brought against them the king of the Chaldeans, who killed their young men with the sword in the house of their sanctuary, and had no compassion on young man or virgin, on the aged or the weak; He gave them all into his hand.
 And all the articles from the house of God, great and small, the treasures of the house of the Lord, and the treasures of the king and of his leaders, all these he took to Babylon.

-But wasn’t this just part of the Mosaic Covenant?
+But wasn’t that just part of the Mosaic Covenant?
+Aren’t we now, as disciples of Jesus, under the Messianic Covenant?
 Revelations 11:18 tells us God’s view on people who destroy the earth:

-God cares about His earth and though He will destroy this current earth by fire (2 Peter 3:7-13), how we steward what He gives us here will determine what He will give us in everlasting habitations (Luke 16:9-12).
+God cares about His earth and though He will destroy this current earth by fire (2 Peter 3:7-13), how we steward what He loans us here will determine what He will give us in everlasting habitations:

 Chapter 3: Rest for the Soul